-RRHA will conduct a re-inspection immediately following the end of the corrective period, or any PHA approved extension.
+RRHA will conduct a re-inspection immediately following the end of the corrective period, or any RRHA approved extension.

 The family and owner will be given reasonable notice of the re-inspection appointment.
 If the deficiencies have not been corrected by the time of the re-inspection, RRHA will send a notice of abatement to the owner, or in the case of family caused violations, a notice of termination to the family, in accordance with PHA policies.
-If RRHA is unable to gain entry to the unit in order to conduct the scheduled re-inspection, RRHA will consider the family to have violated its obligation to make the unit available for inspection.
+If RRHA is unable to gain entry to the unit in order to conduct the scheduled re-inspection, RRHA will whether the deficiencies to be assessed in the re-inspection are the responsibility of the owner or the participant under applicable law.
+If the owner is responsible for the deficiencies, the owner will be considered to have failed the inspection and will be put into abatement.
+If the participant is responsible for the deficiencies, the deficiencies will be considered to have failed the program.
 This may result in termination of the family's assistance in accordance with Chapter 12.